T3Marius/SwiftlyS2-Jailbreak/README.md

 - [ ] Add more TODO items.

-## ☕ If you'd like to support me!
-Any donation is deeply appreciated.
+## ☕ If you'd like to support me, any donation is deeply appreciated!

 <a href="https://buymeacoffee.com/t3marius" target="_blank">
   <img